dyne/harvest/README.md

-# Harvest - a tool to classify large collections of files and directories
+# Harvest - manage large collections of files and dirs

+Harvest makes it easy to list files and folders by type and copy or move them around.

 ![Kant handle my swag](https://repository-images.githubusercontent.com/77449851/9d50d480-9766-11ea-98a2-c5aa84501c6e)

-Harvest is a compact, fast and portable software that can scan files and folders to recognise their typology.
-Scanning is based on file extensions and a simple fuzzy logic analysis of folder contents to recognise if they are related to video, audio or text materials.
+It is compact and portable software that can scan files and folders to recognise their typology.
+Scanning is based on [file extensions](https://github.com/dyne/file-extension-list) and a simple fuzzy logic analysis of **folder contents** (not just files) to recognise if they are related to video, audio or text materials, etc.

-Harvest makes it easy to list folders by type or year, to move them or to categorize them for tagged filesystems.
-It can process approximately 1GB of stored files per second and is operated from the console terminal.
+It is **fast**: it can process approximately 1GB of stored files per second and is operated from the console terminal.

-Harvest is designed to operate on folders containing files without exploding the files around: it assesses the typology of a folder from the files contained, but does not move the files outside of that folder.
+Harvest operates on folders containing files without exploding the files around: it assesses the typology of a folder from the files contained, but does not move the files outside of that folder.
 For instance it works very well to move around large collections of downloaded torrent folders.

 ## :floppy_disk: Installation

 Harvest works on all desktop platforms supported by it (GNU/Linux, Apple/OSX and MS/Windows).

 To be built from source, Harvest requires the following packages to be installed in your system:
 - pkg-config